fylxo/EEG-near_mistakes/README.md

 # EEG Near-Mistake Analysis Pipeline

 A comprehensive Python pipeline for analyzing theta oscillations during near-mistake events in EEG data.
 This repository contains the complete analysis framework used in the research investigating frontal theta power as a neural marker of cognitive control during error detection.
+Worked at the Nelson Totah's Neuronal Networks for Cognitive Control lab at University of Helsinki from May 2025 to August 2025.

 ## Overview